|

 TALFRYN:

-"High hill."
 Welsh name composed of the elements tal

-"high, end of" and a variant of bryn "hill."
+"high, end of" and a variant of bryn "hill,"

 TALIESIN:

-"Shining brow."
 Welsh name composed of the elements tâl

-"brow" and iesin "shining."
+"brow" and iesin "shining," hence "shining

-TEIRTU:
+TEIRTU: Welsh

-"Triple."
-Welsh myth name, from the Mabinogian, of the inventor and possessor of the magical Harp of
+Mabinogian name of the inventor and possessor of the magical Harp of

 TOMOS:

-Welsh form of Thomas, meaning "twin."
+Welsh form of Greek Thōmas, meaning "twin."

 TRAHAEARN:

-"Very iron-like."
 Welsh name composed of the elements tra

-"very" and haearn "iron."
+"very" and haearn "iron," hence "very

 TREFOR: